ptrgags/super-seashells/logbook.md

     loose ends I never clean up
 * Debug why the differential path doesn't give the expected path.
 * port the other simulations, `DifferentialGrowth` and `DifferentialTexture`

+### 2021-08-25 WIP: Differential Growth

+The past couple days, I've been porting the code from the differential growth simulation (in the `processing-sketchbook` repo on a branch) to Python for use in making diffyshells.
+Most of the way done, though still have several parts of the code to check.

+Next Steps:

+* Finish porting differential growth code
+* Determine how to generate a triangle mesh from the growth simulation
+* Change the mesh generation code to use NumPy
+* Make it possible to gather the angle at each vertex, this could be interesting metadata